 In addition to concerts in the Gothenburg Concert Hall and on international tours, the orchestra performs every summer at Götaplatsen and in the Slottsskogen park, and gives guest performances at the concert hall in Vara.
-The Symphony Orchestra’s television channel GSOplay broadcasts concerts live and on demand in full HD.
+The symphony orchestra’s digital concert hall GSOplay broadcasts concerts live and on demand in full HD.

 The National Orchestra of Sweden

-Santtu-Matias Rouvali takes up the position of our Chief Conductor from the 2017-2018 season.
-Kent Nagano is the principal guest conductor and the artistic advisor, and Sten Cranner is the managing and artistic director.
-Gustavo Dudamel is the honorary conductor and Neeme Järvi is the principal conductor emeritus.
+Sten Cranner is the orchestras managing and artistic director, Gustavo Dudamel honorary conductor and Neeme Järvi principal conductor emeritus.
 The orchestra is a part of Region Västra Götaland.

 Stenhammar and the Nordic profile

-Today, the Gothenburg Symphony regularly collaborates with such conductors as Joana Carneiro, Andrew Manze, David Afkham, Kent Nagano, Esa-Pekka Salonen, Neeme Järvi, Gustavo Dudamel, Christian Zacharias and Herbert Blomstedt.
+Today, Gothenburg Symphony Orchestra regularly collaborates with such conductors as Joana Carneiro, Kent Nagano, Jukka-Pekka Saraste, Neeme Järvi, Nathalie Stutzmann, Gustavo Dudamel, Christian Zacharias and Herbert Blomstedt.

 Tours around the world